ShJavokhir/shop-management-system/README.md

 # Shop management system
-I am creating this project for our shop and to practice clean coding
+Please not that, this project is paused for a while.
+The reason is that, our planning database service Firestore is not supported natively for Flutter Windows.
+Until that I will do my other projects